awilli1186/wee-website/content/script/polyfills/es5-shim.md

 ---note---

-**Note:** ES5 Shim is required for core Wee scripts in IE8 and below.
+**Note:** Wee requires ES5 Shim for compatibility with IE8 and below.